ianchak/stati/docs-site/site/configuration/seo.md

 For large sites (10,000+ pages):

-- Sitemap generation is optimized and handles large sites efficiently
+- Sitemap generation handles large sites well
 - Auto-injection adds minimal overhead (~1-2ms per page)
 - Consider using `sitemap.filter` to exclude unnecessary pages
 - Use `generateIndex: true` for sites with more than 50,000 URLs to split into multiple sitemaps